-- 1. Approve the selection and ongoing participation of teaching faculty at all teaching sites. (whether Full Time or Community). - 2.
+- 1. Approve the selection and ongoing participation, including removal, of teaching faculty at all teaching sites. (whether Full Time or Community). - 2.
 Monitor resident supervision at all teaching sites. - 3.
-To promote appropriate resident supervision while providing for graded authority and responsibility, ensure that the program uses the following classification of supervision: - Direct Supervision : - o A. The supervising physician is physically present with the resident during the key portions of the patient interaction: OR

-- B. The supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology. - Indirect Supervision: - The supervising physician is not providing physical or concurrent visual or audio supervision, but is immediately available to the resident for guidance and is available to provide appropriate direct supervision. - Oversight the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+Ensure residents and faculty members inform each patient of their respective role in that patient's care, making this information available to residents, faculty members, clinical care team members and patients. - 4.
+Demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training, ability, as well as patient complexity and acuity. - 5.
+Promote appropriate resident supervision while providing for graded authority and responsibility, ensure that the program uses the following classification of supervision: - Direct Supervision: - The supervising physician is physically present with the resident during the key portions of the patient interaction: OR - The supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology. - Indirect Supervision: - The supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision. - Oversight the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.

-PGY-1 residents must initially be supervised directly as described in Section II.3.A.
+PGY-1 residents must initially be supervised directly as described in Section II.4: Direct Supervision.

-Telecommunication technology may be utilized to provide supervision only when it is appropriate to the situation, permitted by specialty/subspecialty Program requirements and in compliance with by-laws and protocols of the clinical site providing the patient's care.
+Telecommunication technology may be utilized to provide supervision only when it is appropriate to the situation, permitted by specialty/subspecialty program requirements and in compliance with bylaws and protocols of the clinical site providing the patient's care.